yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 It is RECOMMENDED *Client App* allows only one OAuth request processing at a time.

-## Open redirection by User-Interacting Authorization Server's App

-It is RECOMMENDED that *User-Interacting Authorization Server's* App establishes trust in **native_callback_uri** to mitigate open redirection attacks and reject untrusted urls.

 ## Authorization code theft and injection

 It is RECOMMENDED that PKCE is used and that the code_verifier is tied to the *Client App* instance, as mitigation to authorization code theft and injection attacks.